Michelle Henault

 Sister Michelle with baby Eurita

-This is the attitude I wanted to bring to Africa;
+She said that this is the attitude that she wished to bring to Africa:

 My task in approaching another people